 New Jersey Car Insurance Laws

-New Jersey automobile owners may disagree about which cars are faster, sleeker, or which perform the best, but one thing drivers can agree on is this: When it comes to lapsed insurance, New Jersey laws are strict.
-Like most places, New Jersey has minimum insurance requirements, and it's not okay to drive without meeting those.
+New Jersey automobile owners may disagree about speed limits, traffic rules, and driving policies—but there is one thing all drivers can agree on.
+When it comes to lapsed insurance, New Jersey laws are strict.
+Like most states, New Jersey has minimum insurance requirements, and it is against the law to drive without meeting them.

 Why People Allow Insurance to Lapse

-Another concern is related to fines issued to uninsured drivers.
+If you are caught driving without insurance, you can face severe penalties that are more costly than paying your premiums.
 Besides fines, other penalties may also be imposed.
-In addition, this adds insurance points which make the cost of your insurance policy more expensive.
+Also, this adds insurance points which make the cost of your insurance policy more expensive.